 4. When the races are over and you have been cleared through tech, you may collect winnings at the payoff building located in the pits next to the track on-ramp. ( tow money in the amount for your class is yours if you broke, or other reasons you could not race but showed up and tried )

 5. DRIVER MUST COLLECT WINNINGS.
 Must show proper I.D. and Social Security numbers.

 1. If at any time the conduct of any team member or driver is discredit to the Speedway, the racing industry or to him or herself, he or she may be removed from all racing activity at the Speedway.
 The driver is responsible for all the people associated with his or her car, including sponsors, crew persons, visitors, etc.

 1. General appearance of pit personnel must be neat and clean or they will not be welcome.

 2. The same car will not be allowed to compete in two separate divisions.
 Driver must determine what class he or she will run in when entering pits.

-3. The top 3 or up to 5 cars are to weigh in after the feature plus any other car(s) that race director chooses.
+3. The top 3 or up to 5 cars plus 1 random car picked by tech are to weigh in after the feature plus any other car(s) that race director chooses.
 Failure to do so will result in loss of position.

 4. All first time cars and drivers are to be weighed and inspected when arriving at speedway.

-1. Any car found illegal after a race inspection will lose money and points for the event to the race track.
+1. Any car found illegal after a race inspection will RECEIVE LAST PLACE MONEY AND POINTS for the event to the race track.

 If a feature winner is disqualified due to cheating (illegal parts, under weight, etc.), the second place finisher will be be declared the winner and receive first place money and points.